eMetaboHUB/Forum-DiseasesChem/app/ChemOnt/README.md

 - config: path to the configuration file
 - out: path to output directory, should be the docker-virtuoso shared directory
 - log: path to the log directory
-- version: The version of the builded ressource.
+- version: The version of the built resource.
 If nothing is indicated, date will be used

 At the end of the process, a *upload_ClassyFire.sh* file is also build in the output directory.
-This file contains all the *ISQL* commands that should be execute by Virtuoso to properly load all graphs and metadata.
+This file contains all the *ISQL* commands that should be executed by Virtuoso to properly load all graphs and metadata.
 Three logs files are created:

 - classyFire.log: general logs